lunamoonmoon/mural-exporter/README.md

 ## Features

 - Retrieves a list of all Mural boards in json format by a workspace ID
-- Saves the list of Mural boards to a JSON file
+- Saves the list of Mural boards id, name, and export id to a CSV file
-- Exports Mural boards as PDFs
+- Exports Mural boards as high res PDFs
-- Batch exports multiple boards

 ## Requirements